A Traditional Chinese Medicine Approach to Autumn Alignment

 Aligning with Nature: It's Time to Make Space

-Trees don’t hold onto their leaves for next year, they let them go, trusting in the process, trusting that new growth will come when it is meant to.
+Trees don’t hold onto their leaves for next year, they let them go, trusting in the process, trusting that new growth will come when the time is right.

 Take an inventory of what is no longer serving you, to be your most vibrant self, and look at habits, mindsets, perspectives, relationships, and material items that take up space in your living and work spaces.
 Write down how they served you in the past (did perspectives protect you, provide you with comfort, make you happy, let you believe you were accepted, whatever comes to your mind), pay them gratitude, and move on.